 When creating an account with Piktochart, you provide the following details:

 For improvement purposes, we keep anonymous records of your Piktochart usage, including our website and blog pages.
 The records include data such as the number of visits and time spent on pages, interactions like clicks on buttons or links, as well as search terms.
-Device information, and data on your operating system and web browser are also anonymously collected and aggregated to ensure the best performance of our site and app on various platforms.
+Device information and data on your operating system and web browser are also anonymously collected and aggregated to ensure the best performance of our site and app on various platforms.
 Part of the above information is also temporarily stored in cookies.
 Whenever you visit any of our pages, we receive the URL of the pages that you came from and the destination (Piktochart) page that you landed on.
 As part of the page request, we collect your IP address, proxy server, operating system, web browser and add-ons, device identifier and/or ISP and mobile data provider.
 This data is collected anonymously and aggregated without any personal information to attribute against.

 We set and manage some cookies that are required for Piktochart to work properly.
 When you create an account with Piktochart, or visit any of Piktochart pages, we set a cookie.
 These cookies are used to remember your preferences once you have logged out.
 If you are visitor of Piktochart, we use the cookies to know if you are a blog subscriber or registered with us for any other service.

 When you reach out to Piktochart support for assistance, we collect data about your application issue or feedback, as well as other information such as the title of your visual, or the last four digits of your credit card (to resolve billing and payment issues), to allow us to investigate any reported issues.
 We store this interaction information for quality assurance purposes and to improve our customer support.
-We also store your responses and interactions as part of any user surveys, and feedback sessions.
-When you cancel your premium subscription, we collect data about cancellation reasons and any other feedback you provide us with.
+We also store your responses and interactions as part of any user surveys and feedback sessions.
+When you cancel your paid subscription, we collect data about cancellation reasons and any other feedback you provide us with.

-We use data including qualitative feedback from registered users and public, collected via user interviews, surveys, polls or other means to conduct research and development to improve our products and services.
-You are not obligated to participate in these research processes and you can choose to provide your feedback in any way that is convenient to you.
+We use data, including qualitative feedback from registered users and public, collected via user interviews, surveys, polls, or other means to conduct research and development to improve our products and services.
+You are not obligated to participate in these research processes, and you can choose to provide your feedback in any way that is convenient to you.

-We use your data including your usage, communications, and interactions with us to investigate, resolve and respond to any issues or complaints you have with our products or services.
+We use your data, including your usage, communications, and interactions with us, to investigate, resolve and respond to any issues or complaints you have with our products or services.
 This data is also used for quality assurance and to improve our customer support processes.

 We generate insights by aggregating data that helps us improve our products and services.
 These results do not include any personal information and will not be used to identify you.
 For example, we may aggregate information about template usage that shows which templates are used the most and which are used the least.
 This data is aggregated from the templates that users choose on an individual basis.
 The aggregated data does not include any personal information about users who have chosen that template.
 Few other examples of aggregated results include the most common browsers used by our users, which features are commonly used and at what instances, as well as the typical workflows and interactions taken by users at an aggregate level.